vaishnavi-eklaspur/vaishnavi-eklaspur/README.md

 # Vaishnavi Eklaspur

-**Mechanical engineering student.
-Software builder.
+**Software Engineer.
+Backend & Distributed Systems Builder.
 Occasional German speaker.**

-I study machines for my degree.
-I build software because I can't stop thinking about it.
+Leveraging a strong analytical foundation from mechanical engineering to build scalable, secure, and highly efficient software solutions.

-My work sits at the intersection of clean backend architecture and interfaces that don't get in your way.
-I care about the 10% of decisions that determine 90% of the experience — the edge cases, the flows, the details most people never notice but always feel.
+My work sits at the intersection of rigorous backend architecture and interfaces that don't get in your way.
+I care about the 10% of decisions that determine 90% of the experience — the edge cases, the data flows, and the infrastructure details most people never notice but always rely on.

 ---
 <p align="left">